beumsk/beumsk.github.io/posts/set-nextjs-lang.md

 categories: 'next.js, tutorial'
 ---

-It is advised to define the language of your site even if you offer a single one.
-It's very straightforward in plain HTML but it isn't so intuitive in Next.js.
+It is advised to define the language of your site, even if you offer a single one.
+It's very straightforward in plain HTML, but it isn't so intuitive in Next.js.
 Let's see how we can do so.

 ## Static Site Generation
-In Next.js, if you want to modify the `<head>` you import Head from next/Head but what if you want to pass a property to the `<html>` tag?
-Next provides an option to add another js file called '_document.js' allowing you to be in control of the upper HTML.
+In Next.js, if you want to modify the `<head>` you import Head from next/Head, but what if you want to pass a property to the `<html>` tag?
+Next provides an option to add another JS file – in the pages folder – called `_document.js` allowing you to be in control of the upper HTML.

 Here is the default content of it: